hutaifu/mygit/金桥笔记/vue/Vue03.md

   <script>
   // @ is an alias to /src
-  import HelloWorld from '@/components/HelloWorld.vue' import Login from '@/components/Login.vue' import rejster from '@/components/rejster.vue'
+  import HelloWorld from addVueCom import Login from addVueCom import rejster from addVueCom

   export default {
     name: 'HomeView',